mainlp/mainlp.github.io/_pages/thesis.md

   </div>
   <div class="accordion-content">
     {{ "### **Selected Research Projects**
-- *Understanding Indirectness*.
+- :hourglass_flowing_sand: *Understanding Indirectness*.
 Indirectness involves for example indirect answers to requests that do not explicitly contain answer clues like Yes, yeah or no. Example:
 Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI